PE and School Sport – Kenn and Kenton Federation

 Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.

-In the most recent academic year of 2018/2019, Kenn Primary School received £16,980 and Kenton Primary School received £16,920 which has been used in the following ways to help make improvements with the development of health and fitness:
+In the most recent academic year of 2020/2021 Kenton Primary School received £16,920 which has been used in the following ways to help make improvements with the development of health and fitness:

-- Employing Andy Tyrrell from Tyrrell Sports to work one day per week at each school to upskill our TAs, to release teachers for time to spend on intervention, with a focus on the development of health and fitness.
+- Employing Andy Tyrrell from Tyrrell Sports to work one day per week at each school to upskill our teachers, with a focus on health and fitness.

 - Andy Tyrrell also provides health/fitness and sporting advice and support to all teachers and TAs at both schools.

-- Tyrrell Sports run subsidized, after-school clubs to increase participation and offer specialists sports such as fencing and archery.
+- Tyrrell Sports run subsidized, after-school clubs to increase participation and offer specialists sports such as football and multi-skills.
 This includes our pupil premium children (offering them a free place at the after school club).